Information Hub simplifies the management, execution, and distribution of information

 Publish

-Flow provides integration components to automatically publish information out to your other systems via industry standard protocols in near real-time.
+Information Hub provides integration components to automatically publish information out to your other systems via industry standard protocols in near real-time.
 How about pushing maintenance information like running hours or stroke counts up to your Asset Management system?
 Or actual production figures up to your ERP system?
 What about sending information to your Machine Learning platform in the cloud?
 Or even just back to your SCADA for operator visibility of KPIs calculated from multiple data sources?
-Flow currently integrates with:
+Information Hub currently integrates with:

 • Industrial Historians - Canary Historian